junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 When the head comes out, the midwife may support it, but must never pull on it.

-If possible, wear gloves to attend the birth—to protect the health of the mother, baby, and midwife.
+If possible, wear gloves to attend the birth, to protect the health of the mother, baby, and midwife.